karamYaseen/NTI-Data-Analysis-Training/01-Database-Design/README.md

 3. Map ERD to tables and compare.
 4. Repeat; work alone or with peers.

-## 💡 Tips
+#### Tips

     - Start ERD with entities, then add relationships
     - Normalize to 3NF but don’t overthink it
     - Draw first, map later
     - Avoid redundant attributes and missing relations

-## ✅ What Success Looks Like

-- Identify entities and relationships
-- Normalize to 3NF
-- Convert ERD to tables

-## 🎯 Workflow
-1. Read problem description
-2. Draw ERD by yourself
-3. Compare with solution
-4. Map to tables
-5. Repeat for next problem

-## 🔗 Related Resources
+## Related Resources

 These materials lead to:
 - **SQL Module** (../02-SQL/): Implement these designs using SQL
-- **Data Modeling**: Work with actual databases
-- **Database Administration**: Manage and optimize designs

 ## Tools and Technologies

 - **ERD Design**: Mermaid, Draw.io
-- **Database Management**: MySQL
 - **Documentation**: Markdown, GitHub

 ## Author